 If you want your gains to come in faster, there are several things you can use.

 However, I don’t recommend going beyond that.
-People get results with 5%, so if you can’t get it with 10%, then it probably just won’t work for you.
+People get results with 5%, so if you can’t get it with 10%, it probably won’t work for you.

-L-Carnitine L-Tartrate is a supplement you can buy which will increase how fast you start to see gains.
-Anecdotally, it causes more vellus hair growth and helps maturation of hair follicles.
+L-Carnitine L-Tartrate is a supplement you can buy, which will increase how fast you start to see gains.
+Anecdotally, it causes more vellus hair growth and helps the maturation of hair follicles.

 Two studies in 2007 showed that it helps increase hair growth on the scalp (Foitzik et al. 2007 (In vivo), Foitzik et al. 2007 (in vitro).
 It also makes your androgen receptors more sensitive to testosterone and DHT (Kraemer et al. 2003).
-This is what you want for your beard since beard follicles are augmented by DHT.
+This is what you want for your beard since DHT augments beard follicles.

 Carnitine is also used to aid in weight loss.
 There’s no reason not to take this supplement.
 It will keep you hairy and lean.

 Microneedling, sometimes called collagen induction therapy, creates tiny puncture wounds in the skin that cause a micro-injury with inflammation that brings more blood flow to the skin.
-This brings more nutrients and stem cells that help your hair to grow, and it promotes the production of collagen.
-Collagen is important because it’s in the same layer of skin as your hair follicle, and it literally frames the hair follicle, keeping it healthy.
+This brings more nutrients and stem cells that help your hair grow, promoting the production of collagen.
+Collagen is important because it’s in the same skin layer as your hair follicle, and it literally frames the hair follicle, keeping it healthy.
 It serves as a sort of scaffold for your hair.

 A study on mice showed that those with more collagen had more hair density.
 A study by Dhurat et al. showed that “(82%) patients reported more than 50% improvement” over a span of 12 weeks with microneedling.

 However, I don’t really suggest going this route.
 When you puncture deep enough to cause collagen induction, you have to wait 24 hours for the punctures to heal before applying minoxidil.
-Otherwise the minoxidil will go into your system and cause side effects.
-In addition, you’ll be walking around with a red blotch on your beard until it heals.
+Otherwise, the minoxidil will go into your system and cause side effects.
+Also, you’ll be walking around with a red blotch on your beard until it heals.